RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/editor-nodeSnap.md

          <img alt="" src="/images/nodeSnap-18.jpg" class="thumbimage" /></a>
       </div>
    </div>
    <p>The edit menu has a few interesting functions.
 The "Scale" function gives you the ability to scale the whole n/b.
-The "Move" functions moves the whole n/b by an offset on a specificed axis.
+The "Move" functions moves the whole n/b by an offset on a specified axis.
 The "Rotate" function rotates the whole n/b on a specified axis with a given angle in degrees.</p>
    <p>The "Duplicate Visible" function solves one problem you have when duplicating groups.
 Instead of duplicating a specific group, all you have to do is to hide all the nodes/groups that you do not want to duplicate, and execute the function, just like duplicating a group.</p>
    <div class="thumb tleft">
       <div class="thumbinner" style="width:602px;">